phillywhitty/Full_Throttle/README.md

 # Full Trottle

- Full Trottle will be targeted toward people who not only love motorsport but those who also like more advanced JavaScript concepts.
-Full Trottle is a fully responsive JavaScript quiz game that will allow users to answer a range of Formula 1 questions in order to recieve a score.
+ Full Throttle will be targeted toward people who not only love motorsport but those who also like more advanced JavaScript concepts.
+Full Throttle is a fully responsive JavaScript quiz game that will allow users to answer a range of Formula 1 questions in order to recieve a score.

 ![Responsice Mockup](Am I Responsive Img)